detekt/detekt/README.md

 }

 //apply plugin: 'io.gitlab.arturbosch.detekt'

-allprojects {
-    repositories {
-        jcenter()
-    }
-}

-task clean(type: Delete) {
-    delete rootProject.buildDir
-}

-detekt {
-    version = "1.0.0.[version]"
-    profile("main") {
-        input = "$projectDir/your/app"
-        config = "$projectDir/detekt.yml"
-        filters = ".*test.*,.*/resources/.*,.*/tmp/.*"
-    }
-}
 ```

 #### <a name="tasks">Available plugin tasks</a>

+The detekt Gradle plugin will generate `detekt` tasks for each of your source sets.
+For a basic project this will result
+in a `detektMain` task which will check all main source code of the project.
+The `detektTest` task will run detekt on
+the test sources of the project

-- `detektCheck` - Runs a _detekt_ analysis and complexity report.
-Configure the analysis inside the `detekt-closure`.
+- `detekt[SourceSet]` - Runs a _detekt_ analysis and complexity report on the given source set.
+Configure the analysis inside the `detekt` closure.
 By default the standard rule set is used without output report or black- and whitelist checks.
-- `detektGenerateConfig` - Generates a default detekt config file into your projects location.
+- `detektGenerateConfig` - Generates a default detekt configuration file into your project directory.
-- `detektBaseline` - Like `detektCheck`, but creates a code smell baseline.
+- `detektBaseline` - Similar to `detekt[SourceSet]`, but creates a code smell baseline.
 Further detekt runs will only feature new smells not in this list.
 - `detektIdeaFormat` - Uses a local `idea` installation to format your kotlin (and other) code according to the specified `code-style.xml`.
 - `detektIdeaInspect` Uses a local `idea` installation to run inspections on your kotlin (and other) code according to the specified `inspections.xml` profile.